CZakarya/nvim-config/README.md

 This configuration uses lazy.nvim for package management and Mason for collecting LSPs.

-It also has formatting, autocomplete, and the Gruvbox theme.
+It also has formatting, autocomplete, and the One Dark theme.

 **Special actions:**
 To activate the formatter, do `:Fmt`